-Furthermore, KDE Connect does all these following a secure protocol over the wireless network to prevent any privacy mishap.
-The application is a Free and Open Source application, hence minimal chance of any hidden issues.
+Furthermore, KDE Connect follows a secure protocol over the wireless network to prevent any privacy mishap.
+The application is free and open source, with minimal chance of any hidden issues.
 With all these features combined, KDE Connect is an excellent tool for its purpose.

-Let’s see how you can install it and use.
+Let’s see how you can install it and use it.

 Installing KDE Connect

-For this KDE Connect guide, I will show you the connection between a Linux Distribution and Android Mobile Phones.
-However, this should be the same for Windows and Android connectivity as well.
+This KDE Connect guide will show you the connection between a Linux Distribution and Android Mobile Phones.
+However, this should also be the same for Windows and Android connectivity.

 KDE Connect set up is a two-way process.
 You have to install KDE Connect in your Linux distribution and in your Android Mobile Phone from Play Store.

 Installing KDE Connect in your Linux Distribution is easy.
 It is available in all major Linux distribution’s official repo.